 From table 2, the coefficient of the regression in the first row with only one explanatory variable is negative showing that RSS3 Futures can be the weak hedge for stock return.
 However, this coefficient is not statistically significant at any convention level.
 For the second row, the second explanatory equals to the stock return on the day with negative stock return or zero otherwise.
-The sum of coefficients representing the overall effect during the negative stock return is negative.
-This means RSS3 Futures can be used as the hedge for stock return during the negative stock return periods.
-In the third row, the second explanatory equals to the stock return on the day that stock returns lower than 25% quantile or zero otherwise.
-The sum of coefficients is still slightly negative showing that RSS3 Futures can weakly be used as the hedge for stock return during the period that the stock returns are lower than 25% quantile.
+The sum of coefficients representing the overall effect during the negative stock return during the negative stock return periods.
+In the third row, the second explanatory equals to the stock return or zero otherwise.
+The sum of coefficients lower than 25% quantile or zero otherwise.
+The sum of coefficients have than 25% quantile or zero otherwise.
+The sum of coefficients have than 25% quantile or zero otherwise.